alamais-df/BPM-for-Discord/discord/README.md

 1. Moves all files from `discord/installer` to `build/discord`
 2. Packs all files from `discord/integration` into `integration.asar` and moves it to `build/discord/integration.asar`
 3. Builds all BPM content and scripts
-4. Moves all files from `build/addon` into `build/discord/addon`
+4. Moves required addon files from `build/addon` to `build/discord/addon/core` to support building `core.js`
-5. Concatenates all settings scripts from `discord/addon` into a single `settings.js` and moves it to `build/discord/addon/settings.js`
+5. Builds all content scripts via Webpack and moves them to `build/discord/addon`
-6. Moves all other scripts and files from `discord/addon` to `build/discord/addon`
-7. Find/Replace-s the current version numbers into `build/discord/addon/about.html` and `build/discord/about/updates.js`
+5. Find/Replace-s the current version numbers into `build/discord/addon/settings.js` and `build/discord/addon/updates.js`
-8. Packs `build/discord/addon` into `build/discord/bpm.asar`
+6. Compiles `build/discord/addon` to `build/discord/bpm.asar`
 9. Deletes `build/discord/addon`

 The final contents of `build/discord` should now look like this: